thnguyendn/MPL_Trickle/README.md

 * **Time instrumentation**
 In models experimented here, we instrumented the code in order to construct the guards on causal communications of the couple output/input action **(p!m @Z1)/(p?m @Z2)** where **p** and **m** are respectively the port and the message and **Z1** and **Z2** are the timestamp of emission and reception.
 For that, we create a parameter that is emitted and received by the port and this parameter denotes the timestamp of emission for an output and the timestamp of reception for an input.

 This instrumentation is presented in the following declaration of a couple of (output/input).
+In the workflow file:

+At line 188 , we have the declaration for output.
 ![alt text](https://github.com/ngo-minh-thang-nguyen/MPL_Trickle/blob/master/documentation/figs/output.png)

+At line 100, we have the declaration for corresponding input.
 ![alt text](https://github.com/ngo-minh-thang-nguyen/MPL_Trickle/blob/master/documentation/figs/input.png)